-Liquid Layouts are User Friendly
+Liquid Layouts are User-Friendly

-Liquid Layouts can be Appealing to the Eyes
+Liquid Layouts are Appealing to the Eyes

-Horizontal Scrollbars can be Eliminated using a Liquid Website Layout
+Eliminate Horizontal Scrollbars using a Liquid Layout

 Disadvantages of Liquid Layouts

-With liquid layouts you have less control over the look of your site
+With liquid layouts, you have less control over the look of your site

 Liquid layouts can cause trouble for flash, video, etc.

-Liquid website layouts can cause problems in readability
+Liquid website layouts can cause readability problems

-A liquid layout can lead to problems during printing
+Liquid layout can lead to printing problems